-In the Data Management Body of Knowledge, Data strategy is defined as a “set of choices and decisions that together, chart a high-level course of action to achieve high-level goals.”
+In the Data Management Body of Knowledge, data strategy is defined as a “set of choices and decisions that together, chart a high-level course of action to achieve high-level goals.”
 Data strategy sits at a critical spot within any organization: you’re defining what you’re going to do with data to reach the business outcomes you want to achieve.
 In doing so, you must take into account things like your regulatory environment, current infrastructure, and the limits on what you’re able to do with data.

 In an article published in Harvard Business Review, the authors view data strategy as having two styles: offense and defense.
-Offensive data strategies focus on getting value out of data to build better products, improve your competitive position, and improve profitability, while a defensive data strategy is focused on things like regulatory compliance, risk mitigation, and data security.
+Offensive data strategy focuses on getting value out of data to build better products, improve your competitive position, and improve profitability, while a defensive data strategy is focused on things like regulatory compliance, risk mitigation, and data security.
 An organization must make considered trade-offs between offense and defense, the authors propose, as there are limited resources available and attempting to accomplish all of your offensive and defensive goals is akin to having your cake and eating it too.

 Here’s the thing: we disagree.

 The Harvard Business Review article was published in the spring of 2017, before the privacy regulations we know and love today were in effect, before 2020’s massive shift to the cloud, and before data solidified itself as the critical new trend.
 The world has changed since then, yet this viewpoint is still echoed by leaders in the fields of data governance and data management as true.
 It’s time to take a step back and refresh our thinking.
 Here’s what we know: